lucasmenke/Notes/content/BlazorServer.md

 2. add folder "Models" -> holds UI models

 <ins>Now the class library can be set up</ins>
+1. add new Project "Class Library"
+2. delete "Class1.cs"
-1. add folder "DataAccess" -> talks to DB
+3. add folder "DataAccess" -> talks to DB
-2. add folder "Models" -> contains the backend models
+4. add folder "Models" -> contains the backend models

 <ins>Setting up Dependencies</ins>
 It has to be a one-sided relationship between the projects.
 A two-sided relationship create a closed circul of dependencies and now project could be build.